How is your People & Competency Development for B2B success?

-This series of blogs, from guest blogger Peter Lavers, explores how different aspects of Insight can be used to drive B2B Customer Management.
+This series of blogs, from guest blogger Peter Lavers, explore how different aspects of Customer Insight can be used to drive B2B Customer Management.

 These blogs draw from the international research exercise undertaken in summer 2015 regarding their relative strategic priority, and the CAA® benchmark database.

 “People and Competencies” came out as 2nd priority overall in the research.
 A company that has this as a defining characteristic of its corporate DNA:

 - Sees them as a key competitive advantage